fathom820/arcana/readme.md

 Of course, being a game, making it fun was also the second largest priority.

 ### Paladin
-In order to make Arcana more accessible and fun to play, I created an I/O engine called **Paladin** that allows the player to control what their character does through simple commands.
+In order to make Arcana more accessible and fun to play, I created an I/O engine from the ground up and named it **Paladin** .

+Paladin allows the player to control what their character does through simple commands.
-Paladin reads these simple one-word commands, then determines how to interpret them based off of context.
+The algorithm reads these simple one-word commands, then determines how to interpret them based off of context.
 In order to make something so simple for the player, I had to make it more complicated behind the scenes.
 In fact, Paladin is what comprises most of the game's code - very little is actually related to gameplay.
 Because most of the game's code contributes to Paladin in some way, I gave it its own info section in this document.